jaxxstorm/leebriggs.co.uk/_posts/2018-10-16-using-kubeless-for-kubernetes-events.md

 To follow along here you'll need:

   - A working kubeless deployment, including the kubeless cli
-  - A working NATS cluster, perhaps using the [NATS Operator](https://github.com/nats-io/nats-operator) as well the [Kubeless NATS Trigger](https://github.com/kubeless/nats-trigger) installed
+  - A working NATS cluster, perhaps using the [NATS Operator](https://github.com/nats-io/nats-operator).
+  - You'll also need the as the [Kubeless NATS Trigger](https://github.com/kubeless/nats-trigger) installed in your cluster.

 In this walkthrough, I wanted to show you how easy it is to get Kubernetes events (in this case, pod creations) and then use kubeless to perform actions on them (like post to a slack channel).